A retired mom wants to pay off her debts and spend money on herself.

 In almost three decades of counseling Americans on their finances, I’ve learned that even the savviest are often leaking dollars in dribs and drabs, often without knowing it.
 Once you better understand where you are right now, you can accurately chart a path to become debt free.

 In your case, that probably means credit counseling.
-You can read all the details about that on our resource page, but here are three key things to know…
+You can read all the details about that on our resource page, but here are four key things to know…

 1. Credit counseling agencies are nonprofit.
 Consultations are free and fees are minimal.
 Never pay for a consultation, and never pay fees up front.
 That’s actually against Federal Trade Commission regulations.